 Rabbits were the first farm animal that we chose to raise as beginners.
 Well, I guess my husband chose to raise them.
 In the beginning, I didn’t want anything to do with raising rabbits for meat because they were pets as a child.
 My husband started working full-time.

 I took on the role of full-time-homesteader and find-out-how-to-do-all-this(er).
 With that role came the caretaker of the rabbits.
-Needless to say, I’ve ended up loving our rabbits!
+Needless to say, I’ve ended up loving our rabbits and with the help of this book, I got pretty good at it!

 Rabbits are some of the best beginner farm animals.
 They’re also the best introduction to raising mammals for beginners.
 With a gestation period of about a month, cull date as early as 8 weeks depending on the breed, they provide a quick and hearty meat provision.